 Strawberry Varieties to grow

 A bonus to strawberry growing is that they are perennial which means they come up every year – which is amazing when some winters here and further north they are covered for months by heavy snow.
-So that is another bonus ~ they can be grown in many areas and climates in Canada as they are winter hardy.
+So that is another bonus ~ they can be grown in many areas and climates in Canada as many are winter hardy.
 There are lots of varieties and choices so check with your local nursery and select one which suits your growing area.

 How and what Varieties to grow